aroche1/SQL_rockbuster_db/README.md

 #### *Renew or Die: The Importance of Change*

 #### Why was important to acknowledge Rockbuster's market disadvantage and take action on it?
 #### **To survive the onslaught of the new streaming companies and become competitive again**.
-In that sense, Rockbuster had to strategize to adapt to the current market dynamics; the effort was led by the Business Intelligence (BI) department analyizing the possibility of exploiting the movies licenses Rockbuster already had, and **creating a new online video service**.
+In that sense, Rockbuster had to strategize and adapt to the current market dynamics; the effort was led by the Business Intelligence (BI) department, analyizing how to exploit the movies licenses Rockbuster already had, and **creating a new online video service**.

 ## **Objectives, Scope & Deliverables**

 #### Rockbuster's goal is to open an online video rental service (not streaming), but is this the right way?

-#### Before setting the strategy, some business questions must be answered:
+#### To set the strategy, the following business questions were posed:
 - *Which movies contributed the most/least to revenue gain?*
 - *What was the average rental duration for all videos?*
 - *Which countries are Rochbuster customers based in?*